goatcorp/faq/xl_troubleshooting.md

 Steam:
 `C:\Program Files (x86)\Steam\steamapps\common\FINAL FANTASY XIV Online`
 `C:\Program Files (x86)\Steam\steamapps\common\FINAL FANTASY XIV - A Realm Reborn`
-__NOTE__: If your steam library is on another drive, it will have a different, but similar structure.
+__NOTE__: If your steam library is on another drive, it will have a different, but similar structure. <br>
 ![Example](images/xivlaunchersSettings.png)
 <hr>